JohannesSeikowsky/css-super-simple/readme.md

 + wrap header links in simple_header class: `<div class="simple_header"> ... </div>`
 + wrap all elements of the central page (headers, paragraphs, forms etc) in a simple_container class: `<div class="simple_container"> ... </div>`
 + wrap links within that simple_container in a button class: `<div class="button"> ... </div>`
-+ be done with it
++ be done with it.

 #### Editable
 The stylings are deliberately written to be very easy to edit.
 In fact, they are meant to be edited.